localnerve/html-snapshots/README.md

     + default: This library's [default](/lib/phantom/default.js) snapshot script.
 This script runs in PhantomJS and takes the snapshot when the supplied selector becomes visible.
     + Specifies the PhantomJS script to run to actually produce the snapshot.
 The script supplied in this option is run per url (or path) by html-snapshots in a separate PhantomJS process.
 Applies to all pages.

         The value can be one of these *javascript types*:

         `"string"` If the value is a string, it must an absolute path to a custom PhantomJS script you supply. html-snapshots will spawn a separate PhantomJS instance to run your snapshot script and give it the following [arguments](http://phantomjs.org/api/system/property/args.html):
           + `system.args[0]` The path to your PhantomJS script.
           + `system.args[1]` The output path.
           + `system.args[2]` The url to snapshot.
           + `system.args[3]` The selector to watch for to signal page completion.
           + `system.args[4]` The overall timeout \(milliseconds\).
           + `system.args[5]` The interval \(milliseconds\) to watch for the selector.
           + `system.args[6]` A flag indicating jQuery selectors should be supported.
+          + `system.args[7]` A flag indicating verbose output is desired.
+          + `system.args[8]` A custom module to load.

         `"object"` If an object is supplied, it has the following properties:
           + `script` This must be one of the following values:
             + `"removeScripts"` This runs the default snapshot script with an output filter that removes all script tags are removed from the html snapshot before it is saved.
             + `"customFilter"` This runs the default snapshot script, but allows you to supply any output filter.
           + `module` This property is required only if you supplied a value of `"customFilter"` for the `script` property.
 This must be an absolute path to a PhantomJS module you supply.
 Your module will be `require`d and called as a function to filter the html snapshot output.
 Your module's function will receive the entire raw html content as a single input string, and must return the filtered html content.

         customFilter Example:
         ```javascript